lowrycode/table-tennis-league/README.md

 ## Account Management

 Another key assessment criteria for the project relates to CRUD functionality.
-We have already discussed how a typical user can create, read, edit and delete a review for a club.
+We have already discussed how a regular user can create, read, edit and delete a review for a club.

 The Account Settings page also includes CRUD functionality.
 It allows users to:
 - View their email address.